Stuart Forster chats with chef Tim Davies at The Willow on Wascana restaurant in Regina, Saskatchewan.

 “We do a lot of pasta work.
 We’re a learning kitchen, so everything is from scratch.
 We have wild boar burger; we get whole wild boars and butcher them down.
 Half gets made into Mexican pulled pork for pizzas and tacos.
 The other half is used in the burgers,” he explains, mentioning that bison, whole lamb and whole chickens are also worked in the kitchen.

 The Willow on Wascana opens for lunch and dinner sittings.

 The Willow on Wascana is at 3000 Wascana Drive, P.O.
 Box 1031, Regina, S4P 3B2, tel., +1 306 585 3663 and stocks fine wines, selected by sommelier David Burke.
 See the menu on the restaurant’s website, where you can check opening times and make an online reservation.

-The Canadian Tourism Commission has information about destinations and attractions across the country.
+The Destination Canada has information about destinations and attractions across the country.